typst/packages/packages/preview/athena-tu-darmstadt-exercise/0.1.0/README.md

 ./convert_logo.sh
 ```

 Note: The here used `pdf2svg` command might not be available.
-In this case we recommend a online converter like [PDF24 Tools](https://tools.pdf24.org/en/pdf-to-svg)
+In this case we recommend a online converter like [PDF24 Tools](https://tools.pdf24.org/en/pdf-to-svg).
+There also is a [tool](https://github.com/FussballAndy/typst-img-to-local) to install images as local typst packages.

 Also download the required fonts `Roboto` and `XCharter`:
 ```bash
 cd asssets/fonts
 ./download_fonts.sh
 ```
 Optionally you can install all fonts in the folders in `fonts` on your system.
 But you can also use Typst's `--font-path` option.
+Or install them in a folder and add the folder to `TYPST_FONT_PATHS` for a single font folder.

 Note: wget might not be available.
 In this case either download it or replace the command with something like `curl <url> -o <filename> -L`